toji/webxr-scene-optimization/README.md

 (In case you were wondering, all that blackness at the edges is a sign that your content is running very poorly and your users is not having a good time.)

 What gives?
 It's obviously a low poly scene with no fancy shaders or anything.
 You definitely feel like you've seen more detailed scenes on the same device before.
-Pls it's the only thing being rendered and it's completely static!
+Plus it's the only thing being rendered and it's completely static!
 You've barely started and your project is already failing!

 Obviously the only logical conclusion is that WebXR sucks, Javascript sucks, Browsers suck, this whole Web thing was probably a mistake to begin with, and the only really viable way to make VR content is Unity.
 Right?

 ## The Reality

-If we take a breath and take a step back, though, we'll see that there's a lot that we can do to improve performance, and none of it requires us to pull out John Carmack levels of GPU sorcery.
+If we take a breath and a step back, though, we'll see that there's a lot that we can do to improve performance, and none of it requires us to pull out John Carmack levels of GPU sorcery.

-Here's the truth: Using WebGL for your rendering IS slower than doing the same thing with native code, but only in specific ways and if know what they are you can work on avoiding them.
+Here's the truth: Using WebGL for your rendering IS slower than doing the same thing with native code, but only in specific ways and if you know what they are you can work on avoiding them.

 When dealing with performance problems in 3D rendering, we can broadly place our bottlenecks into two categories: Fill Rate limited and Draw Call limited.

 Fill Rate problems happen when your GPU simply can't keep up with the pixels you are asking it to draw.
 This typically happens because you've got a shader that's really complex or are drawing tons of polygons, especially if you've got things like lots of overlapping partially transparent geometry.
 Using lots of dynamic lights is also a quick way to eat up your GPU's processing power.
 When you're Fill Rate limited you generally want to try some combination of making your shaders less complicated, reducing how much you're drawing, reducing how many lights you're using, and reducing the resolution that you're rendering at.
 Basically anything that cuts down on how expensive it is to draw a pixel and how many of those pixels you're drawing.

 Now the thing to realize about being Fill Rate limited is that whether you're using WebGL or some native engine, your GPU is still running things at the same speed.
 The web may introduce a small amount of overhead for compositing the page, but nothing about your GPU's processing power magically gets faster when using native code.
 Take [ShaderToy](https://www.shadertoy.com/), for example: NOTHING on that site is Draw Call limited, because everything is rendered using 2 triangles.
-You can still easily find shaders that make your GPU cry, but they wouldn't run any better if you draw the same shader using the most beautifully optimized native code in the world.
+You can still easily find shaders that make your GPU cry, but they wouldn't run any better if you drew the same shader using the most beautifully optimized native code in the world.

 Where the web has a harder time relative to native code is when you're Draw Call limited, and sadly it's really easy to fall into that bucket.
 When you're Draw Call limited it's because your code can't feed commands to the GPU fast enough, and so your GPU is just sitting around waiting for you to tell it what to draw.
 This can be because your code is taking too long to make the draw calls (for example: you're waiting for physics code to finish before you start drawing), the calls you're making are really expensive (ie: Uploading large textures or vertex buffers every frame), or because you're making a lot of not-terribly-expensive calls that quickly add up.
 In my experience that last scenario is often the most likely.